luisDDmayorga/CreditCard_Classification_Project/README.md

 <a name="KT"></a>
 ## Key Takeaways

 The best model we found was Model 5, right after applying the KNN method.
-This is able to predict if a bank customer will accept a credit card offer with an accuracy of 84%.
+It is able to predict if the bank customer will accept a credit card offer with an accuracy of 84%.

 **Confusion Matrix:**